webdesignsbytom/fullstack-starter/README.md

   - server.js

 ## env
+Be sure to update your .gitignore file to include .env Or remove .expample from the end of .env.example in the files
 - .env
-  - shadow db
+  - shadow db, testing db
-  - db
-  - port
+  - db,  url link
-  - secretkey
+  - port, (usually 4000)
+  - secretkey, used to hash and encrypt the header and payload (only you and the server should know this)

 ### Other Programs